RicardasSim/attempt-imgui-ubuntu/README.md

 Dear ImGui (MIT) https://github.com/ocornut/imgui
 using v1.91.6

-Added CMakeLists.txt files to build glfw and sdl2 examples with system libraries, and sdl3 example with additional SDL3 includes and libraries.
+Added CMakeLists.txt files to build glfw and sdl2 examples with system libraries, and to build sdl3 example with additional SDL3 includes and libraries.

 Build: